Fort Leslie: Construction

-Prior to Fort Leslie's construction, a métis named Alexander Leslie (also spelled Lashley) operated a trading post on the site, as he was the principle trader to the Creek town of Talladega.
+Prior to Fort Leslie's construction, a métis named Alexander Leslie (also spelled Lashley) operated a trading post on the site, as he was the principal trader to the Creek town of Talladega.
 Leslie's father, also named Alexander Leslie, was born in Scotland and moved to Barbados prior to moving to the United States.
 The elder Leslie served as a writer for the famed Creek leader Alexander McGillivray.
 After hostilities with the Red Sticks began, a protective stockade was constructed around Leslie's trading post and was named for him.

 Construction on the protective stockade began in the fall of 1813.
 Friendly Creeks from Chinnabee's town and Talladega assisted in the fort's construction.
 The fort was likely square or rectangular and consisted of upright, quartered cedar logs.
 A contemporary map drawn after the Battle of Talladega (included on the right side of the article) depicts Fort Leslie's stockade as being formed in a circle.
 A platform was built around the inside of the palisade so the fort's occupants could fire over the walls.
 The fort's occupants obtained water from a nearby spring known as Big Springs.